 Not Wearing a Shirt

 If you live in the city and you’re going to the shop or the pub with your mates, not wearing a shirt is not an option.
 If you’re doing that, you’ve officially crossed the proverbial line.
 No matter how proud you are of that ripped body you’ve worked so hard for, it’s still not acceptable.
-It’s understandable that with desperate times come desperate measures but please, keep it classy.
+It’s understandable that with desperate times come desperate measures but please, keep it classy and by all means enjoy that sun in your garden but in public, keep a little for the imagination.

 Leather jackets are the epitome of cool, don’t get me wrong.
 But they’re not exactly ideal during summer.
 If you’ll be sweating in your leather jacket, it doesn’t really make you look cool, right?
 Denim jackets and lightweight bomber jackets are perfect for this season so why not give them a go?

-Just because crystal meth is available on the market, you don’t have to buy it.
-In a similar fashion, just because Capri pants exist, you don’t have to buy them.
+Just because you can buy crocs, it doesn’t mean you should.
+The same goes for Capri pants, just because they exist, you don’t have to buy them.
 Unless you take tourists for rides on a gondola in the canals of Venice for a living, there should be no reason why you should wear them.
 Capri pants create awkward proportions as they break the natural line of your leg and therefore make you look shorter.
 Nobody wants that.

-Same rules apply as for Capri Pants.
-3/4 lengths are just not flattering, forget they even exist, put that thought in that bucket hat and throw it away.
+The same rules apply for Capri Pants.
+3/4 lengths are just not flattering, forget they even exist, put that thought to the back of your mind and hope it doesn’t come back.
 Sure, all those pockets can be helpful making cargo shorts a tempting option but let’s be honest, no one has that much stuff to carry around.

 Sandals With Socks

 This rule shouldn’t be limited to summertime.
 You should never wear sandals with socks.
 Never.
 Especially white socks.
 That’s where fashion and style go to die holding hands.
-It ranks number one in the seven fashion deadly sins.
+It ranks number one in the seven ‘what not to wear as a fashion statement’ deadly sins.
 It’s the aesthetic and just as painful equivalent of someone punching you in the eye.
-Can’t really stress enough how horrid they are.
+We can’t really stress enough how horrid they are.

 What Not to Wear to Work